 - Images to not show as they should.

 - HTML5 incompatibility.

-There exists multiple solutions depending on the specific reason for he symptoms.
+There exist multiple solutions depending on the specific reason for the symptoms.

 Firstly, if you’re using XP, Microsoft does not support IE9 on Windows XP.
 Therefore, I suggest you use another browser.